FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/docs/design.md

 <a name="overview"/>
 # Overview

-This document presents the main components in the application and also documents the individual components.
+This document describes the main components of the IDMU template editor application.

 <a name="bom"/>
-# Component BOM
+# IDMU Template Editor Bill of Materials
 ```
 App(d)
   TemplateCollection(d)